Nuxlar/UmbralMithrix/README.md

 **2.1.0**

+- Removes Bonfire mode
 - Fixes Starstorm/Moonstorm P3 crystal bug
-- Fixes P2 immune threshold not working
+- Fixes P2/P3 immune threshold not working
-- Fixes Multiplayer issues
+- Fixes Multiplayer issues (hopefully)
-  - Bonfire
-  - P3 crystals
+  - P3 crystals not disappearing
-  - Leap
+  - Leap spawning multiple shockwaves and only tracking the host
-  - P4 shockwaves
+  - P4 shockwaves firing multiple times
+  - P3/P4 pizza only tracking the host
 - Balance changes
   - P1 clones spawn less frequently but last longer to make it less chaotic
   - Changes leap from tracking to in-place (jumps and lands in the same spot)
   - P3 drones can be bought back (all drones are still destroyed at the beginning of the phase)
   - P4 Tweaks
     - Kills all allies after items are stolen
-    - Reduces pizza interval 2 -> 1.75 seconds
     - Reduces shockwave interval 6 -> 5.75 seconds
     - Reduces missile interval 3 -> 1 second
     - Reduces pizza damage and force by 50%